Kitura/KituraKit/README.md

 ```
 4. Install KituraKit by running the command: `pod install`

-5. As aswell installing KituraKit the `pod install` also creates an Xcode workspace which contains all of your installed pods.
+5. As well as installing KituraKit the `pod install` also creates an Xcode workspace which contains all of your installed pods.
 So you'll need to open the .xcworkspace (not .xcodeproj) to have access to those pods.
 This is the default behaviour of [Cocoapods](https://guides.cocoapods.org/using/getting-started.html).

 ### Examples